Tampa Bay Buccaneers vs. New York Giants NFL Week 11 Odds, Plays and Insights for November 22, 2021

 Giants stats and trends

-- New York has five wins against the spread in nine games this season.

-- This season, the Giants won ATS in their only game as an underdog of 10.5 points or more.
+- The Giants have been underdogs by 10.5 points or more once this year and covered the spread.

-- New York's games this year have gone over the total in three out of nine opportunities (33.3%).
+- New York has gone over the point total in 33.3% of its opportunities this season (three times over nine games with a set point total).

-- When New York puts up more than 23.6 points, it is 3-0 against the spread and 2-1 overall.
+- New York is 3-0 against the spread and 2-1 overall in games when it scores more than 23.6 points.

-- In games that New York piles up more than 334 yards, the team is 2-2 against the spread and 1-3 overall.
+- When New York totals more than 334.0 yards, the team is 2-2 against the spread and 1-3 overall.

 - The Giants have turned the ball over 11 times, four fewer times than the Buccaneers have forced turnovers (15).